irsooti/pills/snippets/material-ui-select-with-rfh.md

 timestamp: 2021-01-21T09:30:04.078Z
 ---

-This is the best way I've found to handle a select field with material-ui.
+This is the way I'm using to handle a select as a field in react-hook-form with material-UI.

 ```jsx